Dual-Stream Pyramid Registration Network: Introduction

 \section{Introduction}

 Deformable image registration has been widely used in image diagnostics, disease monitoring, and surgical navigation, with the goal of learning the anatomical correspondence between a moving image and a fixed image.
-A registration process mainly consists of three steps: establishing a deformation model, designing a similarity measurement function, and a parameter optimization step.
-Traditional deformable registration methods often cast it into a complex optimization problem that involves intensive computation by densely computing voxel-level similarities.
-Recent deep learning technologies have advanced this task significantly by developing learning-based approaches, which allow them to leverage strong feature learning capability of deep neural networks \cite{ref_article7,ref_article8}, resulting in fast training and inference, e.g., by just taking orders of magnitude less time \cite{ref_article7}.
+A registration process mainly consists of three steps: establishing a deformation model, designing a function for similarity measurement, and a learning step for parameter optimization.
+Traditional deformable registration methods, such as Demons~\citep{vercauteren2009}, Large Diffeomorphic Distance Metric Mapping (LDDMM)~\citep{glaunes2008} and symmetric normalization (SyN)~\citep{avants2008}, often cast the deformable registration as a complex optimization problem that involves intensive computation by densely measuring voxel-level similarities.
+Recent deep learning technologies have advanced this task considerably by developing learning-based approaches, which allow them to leverage the strong feature learning capability of deep networks \citep{Miao2016, 2017Quicksilver, hering2019, hering2019Memory, nielsen2019, Kuckertz2020}, resulting in fast training and accurate inference, e.g., by taking orders of magnitude less time.

-Medical image registration often requires strong supervision information, such as ground-truth registration fields or anatomical landmarks.
-However, obtaining a large-scale medical dataset with such strong annotations is extremely expensive, which inevitably limits the applications of supervised approaches.
-Recently, unsupervised learning-based registration methods have been developed, by learning a registration function that maximizes the similarity between a moving image and a fixed image.
-For example, Balakrishnan \emph{et al.}~\cite{ref_article7} proposed VoxelMorph which learns a parameterized registration function using a convolutional neural network (CNN).
-VoxelMorph estimates a deformation field by using an encoder-decoder CNN, and warps a moving image with a spatial transformation layer~\cite{ref_article6}.
-Kuang and Schmah~\cite{ref_article8} developed an unsupervised method, named as FAIM, which extends VoxelMorph by improving the network design with a new registration function.
-However, Lewis \emph{et al.}~\cite{ref_article10} demonstrated that the performance of existing CNN-based approaches can be limited on challenging clinical applications where two medical images or volumes may have significant spatial displacements or large slice spaces.
-It is straightforward to handle such deformations by aligning them in a coarse-to-fine manner.
+However, learning-based approaches for medical image registration often require strong supervised information, such as ground-truth registration fields or anatomical landmarks.
+While obtaining a large-scale medical dataset with such strong annotations is extremely expensive, which inevitably limits the clinical application of supervised approaches.
+Recently, unsupervised learning-based registration methods have been developed, by learning a registration function that maximizes the similarity between a moving volume and a fixed volume.
+For example, Balakrishnan \emph{et al.} proposed VoxelMorph able to learn a parameterized registration function using a convolutional neural network (CNN) \citep{balakrishnan2018}.
+Furthermore, they introduced an auxiliary loss able to integrate segmentation masks into the loss function, as described in~\citep{balakrishnan2019}.
+However, Lewis \emph{et al.} demonstrated that the performance of existing CNN-based approaches can be limited in real-world clinical applications, where two medical images or volumes may have significant spatial displacements or large slice spaces~\citep{lewis2018}.